-Players should arrive changed and shower at home.
-Use of changing and shower facilities must follow government advice on the use of indoor facilities where available.
+Where possible, players should arrive changed and shower at home.
+However, changing and shower facilities can be used provided that venue operators adhere to government advice on the use of indoor facilities.

-If these facilities remain closed, exceptions may be made where safety and safeguarding measures require their use, e.g. supporting disability athletes, a child needs a change of clothing etc.
+If these facilities remain closed, exceptions should be made where safety and safeguarding measures require their use, e.g. supporting disability athletes, allowing children to change clothes.

 Toilets will need to be opened for pre-match, match and for 30mins following.

 Steps that will usually be needed:

 Using signs and posters to build awareness of good handwashing technique, the need to increase handwashing frequency and to avoid touching your face, and to cough or sneeze into a tissue which is binned safely, or into your arm if a tissue is not available.

 Consider the use of social distancing marking in areas where queues normally form, and the adoption of a limited entry approach, with one in, one out (whilst avoiding the creation of additional bottlenecks).

 To enable good hand hygiene consider making hand sanitiser available on entry to toilets where safe and practical, and ensure suitable handwashing facilities including running water and liquid soap and suitable options for drying (either paper towels or hand driers) are available.